Why use the term ‘Christian?’

 Our Bible translates the Greek word Christon (Christ) as Anointed One.
-However, we leave the words Christian and Antichrist unchanged.
+However, we leave Christian unchanged.
 Why is this?

 In the translator note for Anointed, we pointed out that Christon means Anointed or Chosen One, and using the Anglicized corruption of the Greek word Christon doesn’t really convey the proper meaning to most Bible readers today.
 This is why, rather than speaking of Jesus as the Christ, we have chosen to speak of him as the Anointed One, which is what the word ‘Christ’ really meant to 1st-century Christians.